About Cochrane Place

 How to reach Cochrane Place from Kurseong

-Short taxi from Kurseong (5 min, ₹150).
-The bungalow is on the upper road above the station.
+Short taxi from Kurseong town centre (5 min, ₹150) — take the upper road above Kurseong station toward Cochrane.
+Any Kurseong driver knows the property.

 Best time to visit Cochrane Place